Timeline. Map. Go to today’s Bible reading (use your browser arrow to return): 1Chronicles 12:23-40; Psalm 2; Psalm 78

 The LORD can give us forgiveness, peace, and spiritual life.
 He can bring help and healing.
 As God was gracious to Israel, he will be kind to us if we seek his favor.
 Again, we can have peace and unity.

 God chose David to be the next king.
-David would be their agent of hope; he would unite the tribes into one strong nation and lead them to follow the LORD.
+David would be their agent of hope; he would unite the tribes into one powerful nation and lead them to follow the LORD.
 God was with David, and all the people of Israel and Judah loved him.
 The composer of Psalm 78 says,

 Do we want unity?
 We can learn to be kind and apply balm to others’ emotional wounds.

-Psalm 2 is also a prophetic hymn, prophesying the future reign of the Son of David, Jesus Christ (he was a descendant).
-David was a figure or type of Christ (more…).
 Would we like to be a part of the future reign of Jesus Christ?
 We will rule and reign with him if we trust him for the deliverance of our sins and are faithful (Revelation 5:10; 20:6; 22:3-5).
 Jesus Christ is our ultimate hope in this life and the next.

 Securing God’s Favor

-“The definition of insanity is doing the same thing over and over again and expecting a different result.”
+“ The definition of insanity is doing the same thing repeatedly and expecting a different result.”

 What we have heard and known, what our fathers have told us.
 We will not hide them from their children; we will tell the next generation the praiseworthy deeds of the LORD, his power, and the wonders he has done.

-He decreed statutes for Jacob and established the law in Israel, which he commanded our forefathers to teach their children, so the next generation would know them, even the children yet to be born, and they in turn would tell their children.
+He decreed statutes for Jacob and established the law in Israel, which he commanded our forefathers to teach their children, so the next generation would know them, even the children yet to be born, and they, in turn would tell their children.
 Then they would put their trust in God and would not forget his deeds but would keep his commands.
 (Psalm 78:3-7, NIV)

 Focus Verse